mflova/mflova-coding-guidelines/python/descriptors.md

 being `self.property_name = _my_name`, there is not any descriptor with this name, meaning that will directly go to `__dict__` to avoid this infinite recursion.

-### Accessing descriptor variables from the class that makes se of it
+### Accessing descriptor variables from the class that makes use of it

 Imagine that we have some input arguments to the a descriptor that validates the data type.
 In the code below, we assigned this to a `num`.
 After the execution, how can he